Please click on the link to download the 2017-2020 ITS Strategic Plan.

 Learning Support Services (LSS) provides an array of resources to faculty, students, and staff that contribute to the innovative teaching and learning environment of the university.
 LSS provides support for instructional technologies including Blackboard, the campus learning management system.
 It offers faculty consultations to discuss best practices for teaching online, hybrid and face-to-face courses, as well as strategies for incorporating technology into the curriculum.
 LSS also maintains two Collaborative Learning Hub (CLUB) facilities, which provides support on a variety of multimedia and instructional technologies and access to collaborative workstations, and the Student Technology Assistance Lab (STAR), which offers a game design lab, full video production studio and multimedia and video editing suites.

-The Strategic Business Operations (SBO) Group provides strategic leadership as well as day-to-day oversight of functional areas.
-Strategic Business Operations works with fiscal stakeholders across the university, determining fiscal policies and procedures that address technology needs of the ITS and George Mason University.
-Strategic Business Operations uses project management, analytical, and process improvement knowledge and skills to guide and support ITS enterprise-level initiatives and processes.
+The Enterprise Service Delivery (ESD) Group provides strategic leadership as well as day-to-day oversight of functional areas including communication technologies, software licensing, desktop support, and help desk services.
+ESD uses project management, analytical, and process improvement knowledge and skills to guide and support ITS enterprise-level initiatives and processes.
 The staff work towards integrating enterprise processes for the ITS and use appropriate technologies to support processes that provide effective interfaces between the ITS and Mason departments.
-The group is comprised of Finance, Human Resources, Communications and Client Relations, the Portfolio and Project Management Office, Information Technology Process and Planning, and Systems Integration.
+The group is comprised of Communications and Marketing, Finance, Process & Planning, Project Management, Systems Integration, and Technology Support Services.

 George Mason University's banner governance structure establishes the strategic, operational, and technical decisionmaking process enabling the university to achieve its mission and objectives.